 Location: North Kingstown, Rhode Island

-History: Formerly known as “Woodland Greens,” this course was purchased in 2014 by new owners who changed its name and apparently the course is much improved under their ownership…
+History: Formerly known as “Woodland Greens,” this course was purchased in 2014 by new owners who changed its name and made the course semi-private.

 Tee Par Yardage Rating Slope

 Blue 35 3023 34.6 122

 White 35 2872 34.1 114

 Hole Descriptions: Kings Crossing (formerly Woodland Greens) is a 9-hole Geoffrey Cornish course that feels incredibly cramped and plays more difficult than you’d expect.
 This design is awkwardly routed, with holes 1-4 playing in a loop back towards the clubhouse and hole 5 accessible only by walking in front of the 1st teebox.
 Naturally, this creates some confusion on the 1st hole when you’re unsure if somebody’s cutting in front of you or walking to 5.
 Thick forests with overhanging trees, housing projects, and many doglegs make this course feel too cramped but this is still a difficult test.
 There are two par threes over 200 yards and a beastly 438 yard closer intermixed with a series of shorter holes made unnecessarily difficult by being too tight or doglegging so severely they take driver out of the golfer’s hand.
 I would’ve liked to see Cornish (or the new owners) design some shorter holes to lessen the feeling of being squished and improving playability.

 The opening hole is a tight, tree-lined, straightaway 370 yard par 4 with a tee shot made blind due to a huge plateau in the fairway.
 This elevated green runs back-to-front with a steep false front and two deep bunkers guarding short either side.
 This is a legitimate par 4 and one of the better holes at Kings Crossing.